 Career and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts that food scientists and technologists will see roughly average job growth (5%) from 2014-2024.
-The agency also reported that food scientists earned a median salary of $65,840 in 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicts that food scientists and technologists will see roughly average job growth from 2018-2028.
+The agency also reported that food scientists earned a mean salary of $72,570 in 2018.

 The U.S. Department of Agriculture's (USDA) Food Safety and Inspection Service branch maintains quality assurance on all aspects of meat, poultry and egg manufacturing.
 USDA food inspectors ensure proper sanitation guidelines in private commercial slaughtering factories and on farms where eggs are produced.
 They also check that slaughtering practices are done in a way that prevents diseased and contaminated meat and poultry.
 Import food inspectors check to make sure imported food products meet the same regulations as those produced domestically.